 - Marble House: budget hotel, great location, family run, residential area.

-Tips & Tactics: How to Make the Most of Your Visit to the Acropolis
+Tips and Tours: How to Make the Most of Your Visit to the Acropolis